-F. FURNACE IN UPFLOW POSITION :
+E. FURNACE IN UPFLOW POSITION :

-- 1. UPFLOW COIL CONVERSION: While not required, optional removal of some coil components will maximize airflow efficiency. - a.
-Remove the coil by sliding the coil out of the coil enclosure. - b.
-Optional but recommended: Remove the factory installed two-piece baffle assembly from the top of the coil by removing the 5/16" hex head screws.
+- 1. UPFLOW COIL CONVERSION: Ensure the refrigerant sensor is attached to the primary pan per Figure 2.
+The sensor should face inward toward the coil and may be positioned anywhere of the front lip of the pan.
+Ensure the mounting bracket is seated as far down on the pan as possible. - EFFICIENCY OPTIONS FOR UPFLOW INSTALLATIONS: While not required, optional removal of some coil components will maximize airflow efficiency. - a.
+Remove the coil by sliding the coil out of the enclosure. - b.
+On models 5TXCC005, 5TXCB006, 5TXCC007, 5TXCD008, and 5TXCC009 only, remove the factory installed two-piece baffle assembly from the top of the coil by removing the 5/16" hex head screws and discard the inner water management baffle.
 See Figure 3.
 Replace only the top baffle using the same screws previously provided. - c.
-Optional but recommended: On 5TXCA009AS and 5TXCD010AS only, remove the (2) outer water diverter baffles by removing the 5/16" hex head screws.
-See Figure 10. - d.
-Optional for maximum efficiency: Remove the horizontal drain pan from the coil and discard.
+On model 5TXCC009 only, remove the two outer water management baffles by removing the 5/16" hex screws and discard.
+See figure 10. - d.
+Remove the horizontal drainpan and discard. - 3.
+UPFLOW GAS FURNACE: - a.

-2. UPFLOW GAS FURNACE

-- a.
 Apply gasket material (duct seal field supplied) to ALL mating surfaces between the furnace and the coil case. - b.
 Set the coil case on top of the furnace.
 Connect the ductwork to the coil case using field supplied screws. - c.
-Secure the coil case to the furnace using factory provided standoffs and screws.
-See Figure 4.
-Seal for air leaks as required. - d.
-Ensure the sensor is secured to the primary drain pan as shown in Figure 2.
+Standoffs and screws are included with the cased coils for attachment to the furnace.
+There are clearance alignment holes near the bottom of the coil wrapper.
+Drill screws are used to engage the top flanges of the furnace.
+The standoff is inserted into the cabinet alignment hole.
+The drill screws are inserted through the standoffs then screwed into the furnace top flange.
+See Figure 4. - d.
+Seal for air leaks as required.

-G. FURNACE IN DOWNFLOW POSITION:
+F. FURNACE IN DOWNFLOW POSITION: